Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 with $v_{\text{min}}=\sqrt{2m_{\phi,V}/\mu}$.
 In particular, in a gas composed of two non-identical particles, the total energy loss rate decomposes as

 where the subscript ${jk}$ identifies the species of the two incoming particles in the scattering.
 The first two terms correspond to scattering among particles of the same species (identical-particle scattering), while the last term arises from scattering between the two different species (distinguishable particles scattering).
 The expressions for the latter case are provided in Sec.~\ref{edotdisting}, whereas those in the former case are given in Sec.~\ref{edotidentic}.
 A summary of all the expressions is provided in Tab.~\ref{tab:energylossratefinal}.
 The energy loss rate can be evaluated analytically for massless emission using~\eqref{Dot(e)}.
 For the emission of a massive particle, however, a numerical evaluation is required.
-In this case, for dipole emission and the scattering of identical particles, the energy differential cross-section, defined in Sec.~\ref{Leading order} and Sec.~\ref{identicalparticles}, must be inserted in~\eqref{Dot(e)}, while for quadrupole emission from the scattering of distinguishable particles, the energy differential cross-section provided in App.~\ref{Massiveemission} must be used.
+In this case, for dipole emission and the scattering of identical particles, the energy-differential cross section, defined in Sec.~\ref{Leading order} and Sec.~\ref{identicalparticles}, must be inserted in~\eqref{Dot(e)}, while for quadrupole emission from the scattering of distinguishable particles, the energy-differential cross section provided in App.~\ref{Massiveemission} must be used.

 Moreover, as can be inferred from~\eqref{Dot(e)}, the emission of a massive boson becomes exponentially suppressed once $m_{\phi,V} \gtrsim T$.
 In addition to this suppression, it follows from the previous sections that the mass of the emitted particle appears in the energy-differential cross section in a non-trivial, model-dependent way, altering the detailed shape of the overall suppression.
 Therefore, to quantify these effects, we define the ratio